Analytical skills (With examples for career success)

 Critical thinking involves taking the time to fully understand problems, analysing facts, anticipating results or outcomes and making a logical decision based on this information.
 In the workplace, critical thinking involves asking questions, gathering information from colleagues, evaluating choices based on facts and identifying biases in one's reasoning.
 Critical thinking enables people to logically analyse problems and come to more objective solutions.

 Research skills refer to the ability to search for, organise and extract relevant information about a particular topic and is an early step in finding possible solutions to problems.
-Research can be as simple as asking a manager or co-worker who may have more knowledge of the problem to more extensive online searches through reliable sources.
+Research can be as simple as asking a manager or co-worker who may have more knowledge of the problem to do more extensive online searches through reliable sources.
 Part of the research process also involves knowing what information is valuable or necessary for solving the problem.

 Communication skills refer to the ability to convey and receive information in a clear and efficient way.
 In the workplace, you might communicate with your teammates or managers about problems, or you might present solutions to problems at team meetings.
 Conveying information clearly and accurately is an important skill in the analytical thinking process because it reduces inefficiencies and ensures everyone understands solutions to problems.